 Since whiplash is not visible externally and doesn’t show up on standard tests, you will need to speak with a doctor for a diagnosis.
 Tell them if you notice any of the signs listed above.
 They can help you from there.

-What Should I Do if I Think I Have Whiplash After an Accident?
+What Should You Do if You Think You Have Whiplash After an Accident?

 You should see a doctor immediately after the accident, even if you don’t feel much pain yet.
 Your doctor can confirm if you have whiplash and help you treat it before too much pain sets in.